suspect-devices/digithink/docs/rethinkeverything/norouter/wireguard-and-tinyproxy.md

-# Replacing the colo router with a container (or two)
+# Replacing the colo router with a container.

 After working through the complexities of using headscale/tailscale I realized that I really only needed the colo router to do 2 things.